Yang-star-source/Latent_Diffusion_In_Image_Inpainting/README.md

-# Latent_Diffusion_In_Image_Inpainting
+# Latent Diffusion In Image_Inpainting
-Use pretrained latent diffusion model to perform image inpainting tasks
+Use pretrained latent diffusion model to perform image inpainting tasks.